w3f/polkadot-wiki/docs/learn/learn-assets.md

   approvals).
 - `assets.destroyAccounts` will destroy all accounts related to that asset id.
 All asset units will be removed from those accounts.
 - `assets.finishDestroy` will finish the destroying process.
-The asset id will be removed, and that id will be available for another fungible token.
+The asset id will be removed and available for another fungible token.

 ### Application Development